Arrested for Refusing a Blood Test?Get a Board Certified DUI Defense Attorney on your side.

 Blood Alcohol Concentration

-Blood alcohol concentration (BAC) refers to the amount of ethyl alcohol that is present in a person’s blood stream.
-A person’s blood alcohol concentration can be determined through the administration of a breath, blood, or urine test.
+Blood alcohol concentration (BAC) refers to the amount of ethyl alcohol present in a person’s blood stream.
+A person’s BAC can be determined through the administration of a breath, blood, or urine test.

-When a person is stopped for driving under the influence, he/she will be asked to submit to a breath alcohol test by law enforcement.
-The person has the right to refuse to consent to the breath alcohol test.
+When a person is stopped for DUI, he/she will be asked to submit to a breath alcohol test by law enforcement.
+The person has the right to refuse to consent to the test.
 However, refusal to submit to the initial breath alcohol test may lead to additional legal consequences if the person is convicted of DUI.
 If the person consents to the breath alcohol test, and his/her BAC is 0.08% or higher, he/she will be placed under arrest for driving under the influence.
 In the state of California, it is illegal to operate a motor vehicle with a BAC of 0.08% or higher.
+You can be charged if yoiur level is as low as .05% BAC.

 Inaccurate Blood Alcohol Test Results